Wix vs. WordPress: which is the better choice for building your website in 2024? The answer is that it depends.

-Creating a Simple Website
+Creating a simple website

 When you need something a bit more personal than a Facebook page, it may be time to consider a website.
 A simple website is often three pages or less and may also include a blog.
 Both Wix and WordPress provide website building platforms that are perfect for creating simple websites.
+However, their basic website builder plans come with limitations, such as branded advertisements and restricted features, which are important to consider when budgeting.

 Wix